swyxio/sw-yx.github.io/_posts/2017-12-27-dan-abramov-on-redux.md

 description: notes from Dan's egghead.io courses
 ---

-These are notes from Dan's [egghead.io courses](https://egghead.io/redux). (_stuff in italics are my own opinions_).
+These are my notes from Dan's [egghead.io courses](https://egghead.io/redux). (_stuff in italics are my own opinions_).
 I skipped all the test related parts as there was a lot of unnecessary stuff for me.
 I am also familiar with redux and react-redux so there will be implicit assumptions here.

+# Getting Started with Redux

+_This course starts with a basic introduction of Redux's APIs, then shows how to integrate React and Redux, concluding with using the `react-redux` library but showing the steps to get there including using React's Context API._

 ## Principles of redux